Repentance, Forgiveness and the Kingdom of God

 God Shows Up

 As “Mr. Analytical,” I’m the least probable person I know to be doing pastoral counseling, but God seems to have given me a special grace to walk with people to those places where He wants to meet them in very powerful, transforming and healing ways.
 I guess it’s one of those spiritual ironies that God uses to confound us.
-He works through the least likely to insure that the glory is His.
+He works through the least likely to ensure that the glory is His.

 God shows up!